vincentlaguna/learn-c-cpp/README.md

 - Create Space Weight calculator using Switch statement
 - FizzBuzz (without looking up examples)
 - Vectors and associated functions for accessing and manipulating the elements
-- Basic Functions with parameters
+- Basic Functions with parameters for function input values (arguments)
 -